 - El Moro – the best place to grab churros in the area right next to Parque Mexico

-Best Tacos in Roma and Condesa
+Where to find best tacos in Roma and Condesa

 You have to try tacos at least once during your 5 days in Mexico City!